 How do you Clean your CPU Fan?

 If you are still having problems with your computer freezing then you may have a different problem like a failing hard drive or a software issue.
 Give us a call at 800-999-6872.
-Our expert technicians can give you the computer repair services you need 24/7 for a simple affordable price.
+Our tech support experts can give you the remote tech support you need 24/7 for a simple affordable price.